Rupununi

 The Rupununi /rVp@'nVni/ is a region in the south-west of Guyana, bordering the Brazilian Amazon.
 The Rupununi river, also known by the local indigenous peoples as Raponani, flows through the Rupununi region.
 The name Rupununi originates from the word rapon in the Makushi language, in which it means the black-bellied whistling duck found along the river.

 Geography

 The Rupununi River is one of the main tributaries of the Essequibo River and is located in southern Guyana.
 The river originates in the Kanuku Mountains, which are located in the Upper Takutu-Essequibo region.
 The Rupununi River flows near the Guyana-Brazil border, and eventually leads into the Essequibo River.
-Throughout the flood season, the river shares a watershed with the Amazon.
-During the rainy season it is connected to the Takutu River by the flooded Pirara Creek, draining the vast swamps of the Parima or Amaku Lake.
+Throughout the flood season, the river shares a watershed with the Amazon and is connected to the Takutu River by Pirara Creek.
 The region surrounding the Rupununi river is composed of mainly savannah, wetlands, forest, and low mountain ranges.
 The area of Region 9 is 57,750 square kilometers and has over 80 communities.
 Most people live within the Rupununi Savannah area, while the jungle covered areas are only populated near major rivers.